Letters-B-L-O-G-on-little-wooden-dice-beside-pad-of-green-paper

 • Forthcoming events or events you have attended.

-5. Engage your target market
+5. Blogging helps you engage your target market

-It’s a great opportunity to:
+This will give you a great opportunity to:

 • Test ideas for new products or services

-• Gain feedback and make improvements
+• Gain valuable feedback and make improvements

 For example, if a particular question is being asked frequently, you could make sure there is an answer on your website.

-6. Drive visitors to your website
+6. Blogging drives visitors to your website

 But, if your social media posts are all just links to your website, you won’t get many followers or reach.

-7. Convert website visitors into leads
+7. Blogging converts website visitors into leads

 • A sign-up box for your mailing list